 However, this also displaced and destroyed the microbial populations on the shoreline; many of these organisms (e.g. plankton) are the basis of the coastal marine food chain, and others (e.g. certain bacteria and fungi) are capable of facilitating the biodegradation of oil.

 At the time, both scientific advice and public pressure was to clean everything, but since then, a much greater understanding of natural and facilitated remediation processes has developed, due somewhat in part to the opportunity presented for study by the Exxon Valdez spill.

+Within a year of the spill, a study conducted by the Alaska Oil Spill Commission resulted in the 1990 Details about the Accident report.
 Experts continue to review the effects of the Exxon Valdez grounding on Bligh Reef.
 Most scientists today say the ecosystem in Prince William Sound, although still recovering, is healthy.

 According to ExxonMobil, the company spent $4.3 billion as a result of the accident, “including compensatory payments, cleanup payments, settlements and fines.
 The company voluntarily compensated more than 11,000 Alaskans and businesses within a year of the spill.”
 Field and laboratory studies continue to examine affects of the oil spill, which resulted the Oil Pollution Act of 1990.

 Two decades before the Exxon Valdez grounding, an oil spill from a Union Oil offshore platform six miles off the coast of Santa Barbara, California, led to the modern environmental movement and the 1970 establishment of the U.S. Environmental Protection Agency.
 Learn more in Oil Seeps and Santa Barbara Spill.